 First, for more details on the news of the party cancelation, check out my post HERE.

 Let’s look at the offerings for Boo Bash

-Like MNSSHP, Boo Bash will take place on select nights from August 10 to October 31.
+Like MNSSHP, Boo Bash takes place on select nights from August 10 to October 31.
 However, unlike MNSSHP, Boo Bash events will be shorter.
 9 pm to midnight (with admission starting at 7 pm) are the hours listed for Boo Bash on most nights whereas the Halloween party took place from 7 pm to midnight with Guests able to enter as early as 4 pm.